alifar76/TFMicrobiome/README.md

 The Mac OS X, CPU only, Python 2.7 version of TensorFlow was installed via pip in a virtualenv on my MacBook Pro having OS X El Capitan Version 10.11.4.

+Additionally, I'm using [scikit-learn 0.17.1](http://scikit-learn.org/stable/install.html) to compare performance of more classical machine learning algorithms with deep learning methods in TensorFlow.

 How to
 ------